cockroachdb/docs/cockroachcloud/create-an-account.md

 </section>

 <section class="filter-content" markdown="1" data-scope="email">
-If you have already [registered a new CockroachCloud account](#register-a-new-account) using an email address, you can log in to CockroachCloud:
+If you have already [registered a new {{ site.data.products.db }} account](#register-a-new-account) using an email address, you can log in to CockroachCloud:

 1. Navigate to the [CockroachCloud Log In page](https://cockroachlabs.cloud/clusters).
 1. Enter your **Email** and **Password**.